 And for what reason?
 To drink and sleep with her boyfriend, old enough to be her father.
 Pathetic!

 2. Keep Good Company

 Guys!
 The truth is simple and plain or plain and simple?
 Ni kizungu ilikuja na meli but you get my point, don’t you?

-Have you noted that if someone is trying to explain something simple to you in so many words either he is lying or not sure of what he is saying?
+Have you noted that if someone is trying to explain something simple to you in so many words, he is lying or not sure what he is saying?